Exmoor: Beast

 The Beast of Exmoor is a cryptozoological cat (see phantom cat) that is reported to roam Exmoor.
 There have been numerous reports of eyewitness sightings.
 The BBC calls it "the famous-yet-elusive beast of Exmoor".
 Sightings were first reported in the 1970s although it became notorious in 1983, when a South Molton farmer claimed to have lost over 100 sheep in the space of three months, all of them apparently killed by violent throat injuries.
-In response to these reports Royal Marine Commandos were deployed from bases in the West Country to watch for the mythical beast from covert observation points.
+In response to these reports Royal Marines Commandos were deployed from bases in the West Country to watch for the mythical beast from covert observation points.
 After 6 months no sightings had been made by the Royal Marines and the deployments were ended.
 Descriptions of its colouration range from black to tan or dark grey.
 It is possibly a cougar or black leopard which was released after a law was passed in 1976 making it illegal for them to be kept in captivity outside zoos.
 In 2006, the British Big Cats Society reported that a skull found by a Devon farmer was that of a puma; however, the Department for Environment, Food and Rural Affairs (Defra) states, "Based on the evidence, Defra does not believe that there are big cats living in the wild in England."